EpiMob: Interactive Visual Analytics of Citywide Human Mobility Restrictions for Epidemic Control: Model

-\textbf{Stage 1-Restricted Mobility Generation:} Given one mobility restriction policy or a combination of several policies $\Phi$, citywide human mobility will forcibly change owing to the given $\Phi$.
-In our study, we utilize a mobility replacement model denoted as $\mathcal{F}_{MOB}$ to generate the restricted human mobility $\Gamma'$ w.r.t $\Phi$ as follows:
+\textbf{Stage 1-Restricted Mobility Generation:} Given a mobility restriction policy or a combination of several policies $\Phi$, citywide human mobility forcibly changes owing to the given $\Phi$.
+In this study, a mobility replacement model denoted as $\mathcal{F}_{MOB}$ was utilized to generate the restricted human mobility $\Gamma'$ w.r.t $\Phi$ as follows:

-\textbf{Stage 2-Epidemic Simulation with Restricted Mobility:} Given the restricted citywide human mobility $\Gamma'$ w.r.t $\Phi$ and disease transmission parameters $\Theta'$, simulation of the epidemic for the restriction policy settings $E'_{sim}$ could be implemented as follows:
+\textbf{Stage 2-Epidemic Simulation with Restricted Mobility:} Given the restricted citywide human mobility $\Gamma'$ w.r.t $\Phi$ and disease transmission parameters $\Theta'$, simulation of the epidemic for the restriction policy settings $E'_{sim}$ can be implemented as follows:

-This reflects the extendibility of our simulation mechanism.
-Any developer could design new restriction strategies at Stage 1 and use their trajectory-based epidemic model at Stage 2.
+This reflects the extensibility of the simulation mechanism.
+Developers can design new restriction strategies at Stage 1 and use other epidemic models at Stage 2.